soft261/openmrs-module-apiexamples/README.md

 ## Setup

-Please make sure your server has at least one Person with the last name 'Smith' and that they have at lease one Obs attached to them (available by adding a visit note to the patient, or by clicking the `Manage Obs` link in Advanced System Settings).
+Please make sure your server has at least one Person with the last name 'Smith' and that they have at least one Obs attached to them (available by adding a visit note to the patient, or by clicking the `Manage Obs` link in Advanced System Settings).

 ## Deploying the Module